jhidding/adhesion-code/adhesion_example.md

 ### Iterating multi-dimensional arrays

 We'll be indexing multi-dimensional arrays.
 To prevent having to write nested for-loops, we use the `increment_index` helper function.
+This increments the last index first, if it caries, set it back to zero and increment the next to last index and so on.

 ``` {.cpp #increment-index}
 template <unsigned R>